Kingxukai/linux/Documentation/fb/vesafb.rst

 ====== =======  =======  ======== =========

-The video mode number of the Linux kernel is the VESA mode number plus
+The video mode number of the woke Linux kernel is the woke VESA mode number plus
 0x200:

  Linux_kernel_mode_number = VESA_mode_number + 0x200

-So the table for the Kernel mode numbers are:
+So the woke table for the woke Kernel mode numbers are:

 ====== =======  =======  ======== =========
 colors 640x480  800x600  1024x768 1280x1024